 With no indication (thus far) of such a breach of Spotify information, this is good news for online consumers everywhere, and a shrewd precaution that other internet companies should emulate.
 With the revelations this year that websites like Dropbox, LinkedIn, and MySpace have suffered massive losses of login information at the hands of hackers, it pays more than ever to err on the side of caution: so long as it remains common practice for most internet users to reuse passwords across multiple websites, it will remain possible for thieves to steal a user’s password from one site, then use it to unlock their accounts on dozens more.
 With the expansion of online firms to service almost any need, from banking to apartment hunting to beef jerky, an unprecedented amount of our personal information resides online - for most of us, atop the flimsy reed of an email address and a favorite password.

 It’s not difficult to see how password reuse attacks might constitute one of the most formidable cybersecurity threats facing the online marketplace today.
 Consider this figure, from Tom Spring at ThreatPost: “The average number of accounts registered to one email account for 25-34-year-olds is more than 40, according credit-checking firm Experian...on average, users had only five different passwords for those accounts.”
 That Bank of America account?
 That Hulu password?
 Your Instagram login information?
 Have you individually created and memorized random character string passwords for each - or, more likely, entered your pet dog’s name for each, grumbling about onerous password requirements like the use of at least one number?
 Perhaps you do employ a bit of discretion, employing a cloud manager to keep track of your alphabet soup of passwords.
-That’s better - unless your password manager should be breached, as happened to the popular LastPass in 2015.
+That’s better - unless your password manager should be breached, as happened to the popular LastPass in 2015. iPhone users can take advantage of its compromised credentials detection feature, which also checks for reused password and prompts users to change them.

 A Chain Reaction